 3. Social media and content management tools

-They let you input draft content with text and images, share it with a client or supervisor for approval and simply press publish to schedule your finalized content for the month.
+They let you input draft content with text and images, share it with a client or supervisor for approval and press publish to schedule your finalized content for the month.

 Headline analysis

-Optimized published times
+Optimized publishing times

 Image and video asset organization